07 Oct Activating schools and golf courses transforms access to open space

 We looked at the distribution of schools and golf courses across the city, and what that would mean for access if they were opened to the public.

+Our analysis shows that the number of people without access to Victorian Planning Authority (VPA) defined open space within 400 metres walking distance would drop significantly if schools and golf courses were opened up.
 We found that opening up schools across Melbourne would give an additional 185,000 people easy access to open spaces and opening up golf courses would provide access to an additional 29,000 people.
-These actions would particularly benefit those living and working in suburbs with currently poor access to open spaces, as shown in figure below.
+These actions would particularly benefit those living and working in suburbs with currently poor access to open spaces.

 We used the findings from our spatial analysis and published economic research to estimate the economic benefits of opening up schools and golf courses to the public through improved health and community outcomes.
 We found that opening up schools would be worth between $21 and 26 million per year.
 Opening golf courses to the public as open space will bring benefits between $3 and $4 million per year.